anurajmohan/starter-hugo-academic/content/read/dl/index.md

 ---
-title: "A Deep Learning Student Roadmap"
+title: "A Self-Learning Roadmap to Deep Learning"
 summary: "A structured roadmap for students to master Neural Networks, CNNs, RNNs, and Transformers using PyTorch."
 projects: []
 date: "2026-02-18T00:00:00Z"